Bored or stressed, they are simply our kids.

 Fostering student engagement that leads to the experience of complete absorption in the task at hand, also known as the state of flow, can bring about deeper learning.
 Although not an easy task, teachers can infuse more flow into their classrooms.

-It requires that students connect to their goals and specifically intrinsic goals.
-Goals such as social connection, self-acceptance, or physical fitness are growth-oriented.
+It requires that students connect to their goals, specifically intrinsic goals.
+Goals such as social connection, self-acceptance, and physical fitness are growth oriented.

 In sharp contrast to goals that are driven by judgment or approval of others, intrinsically motivated pursuits are those that are inherently satisfying because they often are likely to satisfy innate psychological needs of autonomy, relatedness, and competence.

-In 2011 at the annual meeting of the American Educational Research Association, Shernoff and colleagues presented a study where they followed 140 students in five different classes to observe what kinds of activities and teacher instruction produced the most flow.
+Shernoff et al. (2003) followed students through different classes to observe what kinds of activities and teacher instruction produced the most flow.

-Interestingly they found that achieving flow was not determined by any particular type of activity but rather by the mix of challenge and support teachers provide.
-The study showed that student engagement was high when they were appropriately challenged, which usually involved complex goals and high teacher expectations as well as support and positive interactions (Shernoff et al., 2011).
+Interestingly, they found that achieving flow was not determined by any particular type of activity but rather by the mix of challenge and support teachers provide.
+The study showed that student engagement was high when they were appropriately challenged, which usually involved complex goals and high teacher expectations as well as support and positive interactions (Shernoff et al., 2003).

-Shernoff and his colleagues observed that when teachers pointed out the relevance of lesson goals to students’ lives by centering lessons on real-world problems; made sure students had the skills and materials to reach these goals; monitored progress and provided feedback and developed good rapport with students, their students experienced more flow and learned better (2011).
+Shernoff et al. (2003) observed that when teachers pointed out the relevance of lesson goals to students’ lives by centering lessons on real-world problems, made sure students had the skills and materials to reach these goals, monitored progress, provided feedback, and developed good rapport with students, their students experienced more flow and learned better.